Bible Reference: Hosea chapters 1-3

 Back Story: Hosea and Gomer lived in Israel about the middle of the 8th century B.C. during the reign of Jeroboam II.
 Hosea was a prophet of God.
 When God ordered Hosea to marry an adulterous woman, he married Gomer.

 Gomer was an unfaithful wife and mother of three children.
 Possibly, Hosea was the father of only the first son, or none of the children.
 The Bible recorded that Gomer’s children were children of adultery and conceived in disgrace.
 Believing that lovers give her more physical comforts and ornaments than Hosea, Gomer left Hosea.
 She took lovers and prostituted herself.
+When she did these actions, she became an adulterer.

 At some point Gomer realized she was better off with Hosea and wanted to return to him, but Hosea was not prepared to take his wayward wife back.
 Gomer didn’t yet understand that Hosea, not her lovers, met her basic needs and lavished silver and gold on her.
 Gomer’s life devolved to the point where she became a slave.